-The Office of the State Inspector General's (OSIG) Fiscal Year 2021 Annual Work Plan describes the work the agency plans to undertake during the upcoming fiscal year.
+OSIG's Fiscal Year 2022 Annual Work Plan describes the work the agency plans to undertake during the upcoming fiscal year.
 To ensure the most efficient and effective use of staff resources, areas selected for review are carefully considered.
-OSIG chooses to conduct reviews that are timely and will have the greatest impact and benefit for its stakeholders, the citizens of the Commonwealth.
+OSIG conducts reviews that are timely and will have the greatest impact and benefit for its stakeholders, the citizens of the Commonwealth.
 Because there are a vast number of potential areas for review and limited staff resources to conduct these studies, a careful selection process has resulted in this work plan.
 OSIG has incorporated the methodologies used to select areas for review in the appropriate sections of the plan.